-- provide a framework, strategy, and illustrative masterplan within which improvements can be programmed and prioritised, to keep pace with development activity and the vision for a highquality, commercially-led mixed use area; - ensure that contributions from developers can be fully maximised within the confines of existing policy and legislation (local and national); and - respond to the constraints and practicalities of delivery.
-It is expected that as individual developments come forward Plots 1 4 will deliver the necessary strategic approach to the area as follows: - Provision of high-quality uses, design, landscaping,
+- Provide a framework, strategy, and illustrative masterplan within which improvements can be programmed and prioritised, to keep pace with development activity and the vision for a high-quality, commerciallyled mixed use area - Ensure that contributions from developers can be fully maximised within the confines of existing policy and legislation (locally and nationally) - Respond to the constraints and practicalities of delivery

+It is expected that as individual developments come forward Plots 1 - 4 will deliver the necessary strategic approach to the area as follows:

+Provision of high-quality uses, design, landscaping, servicing and car

-- servicing and car parking (where necessary) within the boundary of an individual plot.
+- parking (where necessary) within the boundary of an individual plot.
 These should help to achieve the overall vision for the SRF and be informed by the SRF's guiding principles for each plot.
-Such matters will be secured via planning conditions and be delivered by individual applicants. - It will be necessary to promote a strategic approach to the development of the area and to deliver high quality design that would create a commercially-led, sustainable neighbourhood. it will be necessary to promote appropriate uses and ensure that public realm and other community infrastructure is delivered as part of the development process.
+Such matters will be secured via planning conditions and be delivered by individual applicants.
+The design guide will include green infrastructure. - It will be necessary to promote a strategic approach to the development of the area and to deliver high-quality design that would create a commercially-led, sustainable neighbourhood.
+It will be necessary to promote appropriate uses and ensure that public realm and other community infrastructure are delivered as part of the development process.
 This would ensure that quality outcomes for the neighbourhood are delivered and would underpin the vitality and viability of the area.

-A 183 bed 10 storey 4 Hotel and Casino is currently under development.
-It is proposed to develop a 329 bed 17 storey 4 Hotel on the site of 55 Portland Street.
+A 183 bed 10 storey 4 hotel and casino is currently under development.
+It is proposed to develop a 329 bed 17 storey 4 hotel on the site of 55 Portland Street.